wix-incubator/wix-rest-docs/guides/QueryVsSearch.md

   }'
 ```
 ## Best practices
-Follow these recommendations to get the most out of your API implementations:
+Follow these recommendations to get the most out of your API calls:

 - Start with Query methods for simple data retrieval scenarios.
 - Use Search methods when you need text search or aggregations.